cgrahamseven/WinGo/README.md

 [MyNamespace.MyClass]::MyMethod("some string", True, 1024)
 ```
 All current WinGo commands that are part of the standard api are essentially just aliased for faster use.
-If you wanted to use the cmd command and get netstat output, you could invoke it like so:
+If you wanted to use the cmd alias to get netstat output, you could invoke it like so:
 ```
 [WinGo.Terminal]::Cmd("netstat -ano")
 ```